-Terrain Zero describes terrain which meets one of the following criteria:

 - a.
-Meets all the following criteria: - is below 500 metres above sea level; and - is within 30 minutes travelling time from a road which can take an ordinary road-going ambulance or a building which is occupied (such as a farm) or another means of summoning help (such as a telephone box); and - contains no element of mountainous steep ground (routes or areas where the average person would need to regularly use their hands at least for balance if not for actual progress.
-This does not stop people from using their hands as an aid to confidence.)
+Terrain Zero describes terrain which meets one of the following criteria: - i.
+Meets all the following criteria: - is below 500 metres above sea level; and - is within 30 minutes travelling time from a road which can take an ordinary road-going ambulance or a building which is occupied (such as a farm) or another means of summoning help (such as a telephone box); and - has no steep slopes or rocky terrain, where a slip may result in a fall (routes or areas where the average person would need to regularly use their hands at least for balance if not for actual progress.
+This does not stop people from using their hands as an aid to confidence.) or - ii.
+Is a road, or path adjacent to a road, on which you would expect to see traffic. - b.
+Activities undertaken in Terrain Zero must follow the guidance in FS120426 Terrain Zero Activities.